danieljfarrell/pvtrace/README.md

 ### Unit tests

-Please add or modifty an exsiting unit tests in the `pvtrace/tests` directory if you are adding new code.
+Please add or modify an existing unit tests in the `pvtrace/tests` directory if you are adding new code.
 This will make it much easier to include your changes in the project.

 ## Questions

 You can get in contact with me directly at dan@excitonlabs.com.

-## Dependancies
+## Dependencies

 Basic environment requires the following packages which will be installed with `pip` automatically